kurtisdmiller/personal-site/content/course/public-speaking/resources/presentation-topics.md

 ---

 Picking a topic is one of the hardest parts of putting together a presentation, and it is one of the most important.
 Getting off to a strong start with a good topic that you find interesting will make the research you need to do to put together a strong presentation fun, it will make it easier for you to speak passionately to your audience, and it will make it easier to put together a presentation the audience will listen to.

 Brainstorming Topics
 ====================

 Step one is coming up with a large number of topics to evaluate.
-I generally recommend that students consider **at least 100 topics** in for each presentation they give in my classes.
+I generally recommend that students consider **at least 100 topics** for each presentation they give in my classes.
 Coming up with that many topics can be difficult, so I put together some [tips for brainstorming topics][].

 Evaluating Topics
 =================